af83/ucengine-docs/events.md

 ### internal.file.add

-Sent by UC Engine.
+Sent by U.C.
+Engine.
 It notifies that a new file have been added.

 Metadata       | Description
 ---------------|-------------------------------------------------------------------------------------------------------